open-telemetry/semantic-conventions/docs/general/session.md

 `event.name`=`session.end`

-For instrumentation that tracks users behavior during user sessions, a `session.end` event SHOULD be emitted every time a session ends.
+For instrumentation that tracks user behavior during user sessions, a `session.end` event SHOULD be emitted every time a session ends.
 When a session ends and continues as a new session, this event SHOULD also be emitted prior to the `session.start` event.